Under Occupational Health & Safety Regulation (OH&SR) 4.30, the employer must inform all workers of the nature and extent of the risk of violence.

 Enter the exact location (e.g., Room 203, Boys’ Washroom, 2nd floor)

-Add your Administrator’s email
+Add your Supervisor/Administrator’s email

-Indicate whether anyone was hurt (usually "No")
+Indicate if anyone was hurt (should be “No”)

 Report the same information to your Principal and Health & Safety Rep

-Document all responses and actions
+Document all responses and actions.

 If unresolved, contact WorkSafeBC Prevention Line: 1-888-621-SAFE.